 In 2014 he began studies in Viola Performance at the Royal Conservatoire of Scotland (RCS), from which he has received his Bachelor of Music with Honours as well as his Master of Arts in Chamber Music.
 He received scholarships to undertake both courses, and studied under the tutelage of Duncan Ferguson throughout his time at the RCS.

-He has appeared in numerous masterclasses with many of today's most esteemed viola players, including Roger Chase, professor of viola at Trinity Laban, Robert Vernon, former principal violist of the Cleveland Orchestra, and the soloist Paul Coletti, professor of viola at the Colburn Conservatory of Music.
+Raphael has also appeared in numerous masterclasses with many of today's most esteemed viola players, including Roger Chase, professor of viola at Trinity Laban, Robert Vernon, former principal violist of the Cleveland Orchestra, and the soloist Paul Coletti, professor of viola at the Colburn Conservatory of Music.

-He has toured throughout the United Kingdom and the Continent, which has involved performing chamber music in Scotland and England as well as participating in orchestral and operatic projects in Italy, where he aided in the formation of the greatly successful New Generation Festival in Florence.
+He has toured throughout the United Kingdom and the Continent, which has involved performing chamber music in Scotland and England as well as participating in orchestral and operatic projects in Italy.

 Raphael has played with the Resol String Quartet since early 2020.